Let’s get real: it’s a lot of pressure trying to entertain an out-of-town guest.

 Loves cocktails: Butterjoint

 Delicious dinner with a drinks?
 Look no further than Butterjoint.
-This laidback eatery is located on Craig Street in Oakland, squeezed between its sister restaurants, Legume and Pie for Breakfast (two more great options).
+This laidback eatery is located on Craig Street in Oakland, squeezed between its sister restaurants, Legume and Pie for Breakfast (two other great options).
 At Butterjoint, you can order a plate of pierogies, a juicy burger, and a world-class cocktail.
 It doesn’t get much better than that.

-Be sure to order: The Fancy Burger
+Be sure to order: The Fancy Burger (or the pierogies. or both.)

 Butterjoint (214 N Craig St)